Reflecting Upon Irreducible Mind

 for many data (afterlife, psi, etc.) while Myers theory can, in principle.

 So, I think the conclusion of Julio is unwarranted.
-He puts in a
+He puts

-of its serious problems) more explanatory power.
+(in spite of its serious problems) more explanatory power.

-I agree that Myer's theory, as presented in
+I agree that Myer's theory, as presented

-issues.
+cognitive issues.
 But not regarding consciousness.
 That is my point.

 Yes, it is compatible since this creative tendency would